Little Brother, Big Trouble: A Christmas Adventure

+The film was followed by a sequel, Niko: Beyond the Northern Lights, which was released in October 2024.

 Plot

 The sequel takes places a couple of months after the events of the first film, and follows the story of Niko the reindeer.
 He must deal with his mother Oona getting remarried.
-He gains a stepbrother named Jonni, whom Niko hates at first.
-However, when Jonni gets kidnapped by eagles, Niko flies off to rescue him.
+He gains a stepbrother named Jonni, whom Niko hates at first, but when Jonni gets kidnapped by eagles, Niko flies off to rescue him.

 During his journey, Niko is joined by an old, near-blind reindeer named Tobias, who is revealed to be the former leader of Santa Claus's reindeer, Santa's Flying Forces.
-However, standing in Niko's way is also White Wolf, Black Wolf's younger sister, who is the leader of the eagles and wants revenge on Niko for her brother's death.
+Standing in Niko's way is White Wolf, Black Wolf's younger sister, who leads the eagles and wants revenge on Niko for her brother's defeat.

-Now, Niko and the rest of the team must come up with a plan to save Jonni, defeat White Wolf and return home.
+Niko and the rest of the team must come up with a plan to save Jonni, defeat White Wolf and return home.
 At the end of the film, Oona is revealed to have given birth to an unnamed fawn and introduces Niko and Jonni to their new half-sister.